Blinken threatened with contempt of US Congress over Afghanistan cable

 The "dissent channel" allows State Department officials to communicate directly with senior officials.
 A Wall Street Journal article in August 2021 said the cable warned top officials of the potential collapse of Kabul soon after the withdrawal of U.S. troops.

-The State Department has said some information can only be shared with senior officials to protect the identity of those expressing dissent.
-Asked for comment about McCaul's letter, a spokesperson said the department would provide Congress information needed to do its job while protecting the ability of State Department employees to do theirs.
+The State Department has said some information can only be shared with senior officials to protect the identity of those using the dissent channel.

-"It’s unfortunate that despite having received a classified briefing on the dissent channel cable as well as a written summary that the House Foreign Affairs Committee continues to pursue this unnecessary and unproductive action," the spokesperson said in an emailed statement.
+"It's unfortunate that after being provided a classified briefing and being provided a written summary of the contents of the dissent channel cable as well as the department's response, the House Foreign Affairs Committee continues to pursue this," department spokesperson Vedant Patel told reporters.

+"Our viewpoint is that the materials and briefings that we've offered and provided have sufficiently met the mark when it comes to the committee's legitimate oversight requests," Patel said.

-McCaul has launched an investigation into the messy withdrawal from Afghanistan and events there since.
+McCaul has launched an investigation into the withdrawal from Afghanistan.
 Republicans - and some Democrats - say there has never been a full accounting of the chaotic operation, in which 13 U.S. service members were killed at Kabul's airport.

 "As noted above, should the Department fail to comply with its legal obligation, the Committee is prepared to take the necessary steps to enforce its subpoena, including holding you in contempt of Congress and/or initiating a civil enforcement proceeding," the letter said.